ankit-vaghela30/ankit-vaghela30.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a Data science enthusiast and experienced Software engineer.
-My goal is to combine my machine learning and software engineering skills to create scalable and robust products.
+I am working as a Data Scientist at ADP where I help create scalable and robust products using Deep Learning and Machine learning techniques.

 # Education

-I completed Bachelors degree from Nirma university, India in 2013.
-I am currently pursuing Master's degree in Compuer science at University of Georgia.
-My primary focus area in academics is Data science, Machine learning and Deep learning.
+I have a Master’s degree in Computer Science from University of Georgia (Graduated in 2019) where my primary focus area was AI and Machine Learning.
+I completed my Bachelors degree from Nirma university, India in 2013.

 # Academic experience